Islamic attitudes towards science

 Muslim scholars have developed a spectrum of viewpoints on science within the context of Islam.
-The Quran and Islam allows much interpretation when it comes to science.
 Scientists of medieval Muslim civilization (e.g. Ibn al-Haytham) contributed to the new discoveries in science.
-From the eighth to fifteenth century, Muslim mathematicians and astronomers furthered the development of almost all areas of mathematics.
-At the same time, concerns have been raised about the lack of scientific literacy in parts of the modern Muslim world.
+From the eighth to fifteenth century, Muslim mathematicians and astronomers furthered the development of mathematics.
+Concerns have been raised about the lack of scientific literacy in parts of the modern Muslim world.

 Islamic scientific achievements encompassed a wide range of subject areas, especially medicine, mathematics, astronomy, agriculture as well as physics, economics, engineering and optics.

-Aside from these contributions, some Muslim writers have claimed that the Quran made prescient statements about scientific phenomena that were later confirmed by scientific research for instance as regards to the structure of the embryo, the solar system, and the development of the universe.
+Aside from these contributions, some Muslim writers have made claims that the Quran made prescient statements about scientific phenomena as regards to the structure of the embryo, the Solar System, and the development of the universe.

 Terminology

-Science is often defined as the pursuit of knowledge and understanding of the natural and social world following a systematic methodology based on evidence.
-It is a system of acquiring knowledge based on empiricism, experimentation and methodological naturalism, as well as to the organized body of knowledge human beings have gained by such research.
-Scientists maintain that scientific investigation needs to adhere to the scientific method, a process for evaluating empirical knowledge that explains observable events without recourse to supernatural notions.